FBI Offers $30,000 Reward for Information Leading to Suspects in Murder of Bank Teller 24 Years Ago

-Monica Leech was a bank teller but she had only worked at the bank in the Thousand Oaks, transferring to the location because it was one of the safest cities in America.
+Monica Leech was a bank teller who had transferred to a location in Thousand Oaks because it was one of the safest cities in America.

+But on April 28, 1997, two men handcuffed Leech before shooting and killing the mother of two during a bank robbery.

-The Western Financial bank isn’t there anymore.
-It’s gone, but the Ventura County Sheriff is convinced those who took her life are not.
+The Western Financial bank where Leech was killed more than two decades ago isn’t there anymore, but the Ventura County Sheriff is convinced those who took her life are not.

 Local